cfrg/draft-irtf-cfrg-vdaf/draft-irtf-cfrg-vdaf.md

 checks for one-hotness in two steps, as follows:

 ~~~
-def Histogram(inp: Vec[Field128],
+def Histogram(meas: Vec[Field128],
               joint_rand: Vec[Field128],
               num_shares: Unsigned):
     # Check that each bucket is one or zero.
     range_check = Field128(0)
     r = joint_rand[0]
-    for x in inp:
+    for x in meas:
         range_check += r * Range2(x)
         r *= joint_rand[0]

     # Check that the buckets sum to 1.
     sum_check = -Field128(1) * Field128(num_shares).inv()
-    for b in inp:
+    for b in meas:
         sum_check += b

     out = joint_rand[1] * range_check + \